 (1) Strengths-based: I believe there is more right with you than wrong with you.
 I work with you to identify your strengths and values, and to figure out how to use these to move forward through difficult times.
 My goal is to not only assist you in overcoming your current challenges, but also in building your skills and internal resources so that you are more resilient in the face of future challenges.

 (3) Collaborative and person-centered: You are the best expert on yourself.
 I can share expertise on the process of change and growth.
 Together, we are a team of experts collaborating to get you to where you want to be, based on your unique values and goals.

-If you would like to learn more, please feel free to reach out to me at firstname.lastname@example.org to schedule a phone consultation.
+If you would like to learn more, please feel free to reach out to me at email@example.com to schedule a phone consultation.
 I look forward to connecting!

 Links: You can learn more about some of the approaches I use here: Prolonged Exposure (PTSD), Cognitive Processing Therapy (PTSD), Exposure and Response Prevention (OCD), behavioral treatment of anxiety, and Motivational Interviewing.
 You can learn more about evidence-based practice here.